-While the original site of Isleta Pueblo can't be dated earlier than about 1500 AD, there is archaeological evidence that many villages were established in the area during the 1300's (about the time of the abandonment of most villages and pueblos in the Four Corners and Chaco Canyon areas because of long-term drought).
+While the original site of Isleta Pueblo can't be dated earlier than about 1500 CE, there is archaeological evidence that many villages were established in the area during the 1300s (about the time of the abandonment of most villages and pueblos in the Four Corners area because of long-term drought).
 The Isleta people did not participate in the 1680 Pueblo Revolt and many fled south with the Spanish when they retreated to the El Paso area.
 Some say the Spanish forced the Isleta people to join them while others say they joined voluntarily.

 The Isleta mission was dedicated to San Antonio when it was built in 1613.
 The church was partially destroyed during the Pueblo Revolt and was rebuilt in 1716.
 Today the mission is named San Augustine Catholic Church and it is still the pueblo parish church.